Lying on arrival could mean 10 years in prison in England - WTMJ

 Associated Press

-LONDON (AP) — Anyone arriving in England and found to have lied about a recent visit to a country on the travel ban list faces up to 10 years in prison under new tough coronavirus border policies announced Tuesday by the British government.
+LONDON (AP) — Anyone arriving in England and found to have lied about a recent visit to a country on the British government’s travel ban list faces up to 10 years in prison under new tough coronavirus border policies announced Tuesday.

-Among other measures, Health Secretary Matt Hancock said that from Monday, residents in the U.K. and Ireland arriving in England from the government’s “red list” will have to purchase a “quarantine package” that will cost each individual 1,750 pounds ($2,400).
-He also announced a series of fines for those not abiding by the rules.
+Health Secretary Matt Hancock said that from Monday, residents of the U.K. and Ireland arriving in England from the places on the government’s “red list” will have to purchase a “quarantine package” that costs 1,750 pounds ($2,400) per person and covers accommodation, virus testing and other items.

+Individuals not abiding by the rules, including those arriving from a red list country without a hotel booked, also could be subject to a series of fines, he said.

 “I make no apologies for the strength of these measures because we’re dealing with one of the strongest threats to our public health that we’ve faced as a nation,” Hancock told lawmakers.
 “People who flout these rules are putting us all at risk.”

-At present, there are 33 countries, including all those in South America, South Africa and Portugal, from where travel is effectively banned largely because of concerns over new variants of the coronavirus.
+At present, there are 33 countries, including South Africa, Portugal and all of South America, from where travel to England is effectively banned largely because of concerns over new variants of the coronavirus.

+The “enhanced testing” regime, which is in addition to already-mandated pre-departure tests, will be a requirement for everyone arriving in England and anyone failing to do so will be fined.

-Hancock, who has responsibility for health matters in England, said the booking system will go live on Thursday and that the government has contracted 16 hotels, for an initial 4,600 rooms.
+Hancock, who has responsibility for health matters in England, said the booking system will go live on Thursday and that the government has contracted with 16 hotels, for an initial 4,600 rooms.
+The hotels involved have not been identified “for commercial reasons.”

-Those failing to quarantine in a designated hotel face fines of up to 10,000 pounds.
+Those failing to quarantine in a designated hotel face fines of up to 10,000 pounds ($13,800.)
 The harshest potential penalty of up to 10 years in jail could be assigned to those people who lie about visiting any of the 33 countries on the “red list.”

 Scotland is tightening its rules on international travel further than England, confirming it will require people arriving on all direct international flights to enter quarantine hotels.
 Scottish Transport Secretary Michael Matheson said England’s approach is “not sufficient.”

-Lobby groups for the travel industry, one of the hardest hit during the pandemic, said the new measures deepen a worsening 2021 outlook.
+Lobbying groups for the travel industry, one of the hardest-hit during the pandemic, said the new measures deepen a worsening 2021 outlook.

-“Airports and airlines are battling to survive with almost zero revenue and a huge cost base, and practically every week a further blow lands,” said Karen Dee, chief executive of the Airport Operators Association, and Tim Alderslade, chief executive of Airlines U.K. “Aviation-specific financial support is urgently needed to ensure our sector can get through the year.”
+“Airports and airlines are battling to survive with almost zero revenue and a huge cost base, and practically every week a further blow lands,” Karen Dee, chief executive of the Airport Operators Association, and Tim Alderslade, chief executive of Airlines U.K, said in a statement.
+“Aviation-specific financial support is urgently needed to ensure our sector can get through the year.”

+The British government is set to announce on Monday the next stage of its vaccination rollout beyond the four groups deemed to be at most risk.

-The government is hoping that its rapid rollout of vaccines, in addition to its border measures and the national lockdown, will see the number of COVID-19-related deaths fall dramatically.
-On Tuesday, another 1,052 people were reported to have died across the U.K. after testing positive for the coronavirus, taking the total to 113,850, Europe’s highest.
+The government is hoping that its rapid rollout of vaccines, in addition to its border measures and an ongoing national lockdown, will see the number of COVID-19-related deaths fall dramatically.
+On Tuesday, another 1,052 people were reported to have died across the U.K. after testing positive for the coronavirus, taking the total to 113,850, Europe’s highest pandemic death toll.

 Follow AP coverage of the coronavirus pandemic at: